Rewards Center

 Best Way to Send Money from China to Canada

-Short Answer
+Quick Answer

 Quick Comparison

-Option Process Typical Timing Fees Documents Experience
+Option Process Typical timing Cost logic Documents Experience

 Why Canada Account Details Change the Answer

-Canada transfers often fail for a simple reason: the recipient details are entered in the wrong structure.
+Canada transfers often fail for a simple reason, the recipient details are entered in the wrong structure.
 That can happen even when the sender has the right banking information in front of them.

 Canadian accounts do not all use one fixed account-number format.
 Many banks use account numbers in the 7-12 digit range, and the transit number, institution number, and account number often belong in separate fields.
-If a form asks for a 7-digit account number and the sender enters a longer string that combines other numbers, the transfer can fail.
+If a form asks for a shorter account number and the sender enters a longer string that combines other numbers, the transfer can fail.

 That is one reason many expats choose a platform for Canada.
 It is easier to manage a transfer when the form makes Canadian bank fields clearer before the money is released.

-Why a Platform Often Feels Easier Than a Bank
+Why a Platform Often Feels Easier Than a Bank for Canada Transfers

-Fees Matter, But Final Amount Matters More
+Why Final Amount Still Matters More Than Headline Fee

 How Long Does It Usually Take?